-Geographic tongue is an inflammatory but harmless condition affecting the surface of your tongue.
-The tongue is normally covered with tiny, pinkish-white bumps (papillae), which are actually short, fine, hairlike projections.
-With geographic tongue, patches on the surface of the tongue are missing papillae and appear as smooth, red "islands," often with slightly raised borders.
+Geographic tongue is an inflammatory but harmless condition affecting the surface of the tongue.
+The tongue usually is covered with tiny, pinkish-white bumps called papillae.
+These papillae are actually fine, hairlike structures.
+With geographic tongue, patches on the surface of the tongue are missing papillae.
+These patches are smooth and red, often with slightly raised borders.

-Although geographic tongue may look alarming, it doesn't cause health problems and isn't associated with infection or cancer.
-Geographic tongue can sometimes cause tongue discomfort and increased sensitivity to certain substances, such as spices, salt and even sweets.
+Although geographic tongue may look alarming, it does not cause health issues.
+It's not related to infection or cancer.
+Geographic tongue sometimes can cause tongue pain and make you more sensitive to certain foods, such as spices, salt and even sweets.

-- Smooth, red, irregularly shaped patches (lesions) on the top or side of your tongue.
+- Smooth, red, irregularly shaped patches on the top or side of your tongue.
 These patches may look like sores.

-- Frequent changes in the location, size and shape of lesions
+- Frequent changes in the location, size and shape of the patches.

-- Discomfort, pain or burning sensation in some cases, most often related to eating spicy or acidic foods
+- Pain or burning feeling in some cases, most often related to eating spicy or acidic foods.

 Many people with geographic tongue have no symptoms.

 Geographic tongue can continue for days, months or years.
-The problem often resolves on its own but may appear again at a later time.
+The problem often goes away on its own, but it may appear again later.

 When to see a doctor

-The cause of geographic tongue is unknown, and there's no way to prevent the condition.
+The cause of geographic tongue is not known, and there's no way to prevent it.
 There may be a link between geographic tongue and other conditions, such as psoriasis.
 This is a skin disease that causes a rash with itchy, scaly patches.
-But more research is needed to better understand possible connections.
+But more research is needed to learn about possible connections to other health conditions.

 - Family history.
-Some people with geographic tongue have a family history of the disorder, so inherited genetic factors may increase risk.
+Some people with geographic tongue have a family history of it.
+So genetic factors may raise the risk.

 - Fissured tongue.
-People with geographic tongue often have another disorder called fissured tongue, which has the appearance of deep grooves (fissures) on the surface of the tongue.
+People with geographic tongue often have a condition called fissured tongue.
+This is when deep grooves, called fissures, appear on the surface of the tongue.

-Geographic tongue is a benign condition.
-It doesn't pose a threat to your health, cause long-term complications or increase your risk of major health problems.
+Geographic tongue is harmless, but it can sometimes be uncomfortable.
+It does not pose a threat to your health, cause long-term complications or raise your risk of major health problems.

-Your physician or dentist can usually make a diagnosis of geographic tongue based on an examination of your tongue and your signs and symptoms.
+Your physician or dentist usually can diagnose geographic tongue by looking at your tongue and going over your symptoms.

 During the exam, your physician or dentist may:

-- Gently touch (palpate) your tongue to check for tenderness or unusual changes in the tongue's texture or consistency
+- Gently touch your tongue to check for tenderness or unusual changes in the tongue's texture.

-Geographic tongue typically doesn't require any medical treatment.
-Although geographic tongue can sometimes cause tongue discomfort, it's otherwise a harmless condition.
+Geographic tongue usually does not need any medical treatment.
+While geographic tongue sometimes can cause tongue pain, it's a harmless condition.

-To manage discomfort or sensitivity, your doctor may recommend medications such as:
+To manage pain or sensitivity, your doctor may recommend medicines such as:

-Because these treatments haven't been studied rigorously, their benefit is uncertain.
-Since the condition resolves on its own and has an unpredictable course, you may not be able to tell if the symptomatic treatments are actually working.
+Because these treatments haven't been studied in great detail, their benefit is not known.
+Since geographic tongue comes and goes on its own, you may not be able to tell if treatments are making symptoms go away.

 Lifestyle and home remedies

-You may reduce discomfort associated with geographic tongue don't experience symptoms.
-But if you have symptoms, you may reduce pain by staying away from or limiting substances that commonly aggravate sensitive oral tissues, such as spicy or acidic foods or beverages, as well as alcohol and tobacco.
+Most people with geographic tongue don't experience symptoms.
+But if you have symptoms, you may reduce pain by staying away from or limiting substances that commonly make sensitive oral tissues feel worse.
+These substances include spicy or acidic foods or beverages, as well as alcohol and tobacco.

 Preparing for an appointment

-If you're concerned about the appearance of your tongue, make an appointment with your dentist.
+If you're worried about how your tongue looks, make an appointment with your doctor or dentist.